 We provide a strong, independent voice on water quality, conservation and future proofing.

-• We reflect a diversity of voices to form a composite view on policies, technical, governance and community solutions
+• We reflect a diversity of voices to form a composite position on policies, technical, governance and community solutions

-• We gather intelligence, science and best practice through external input and commissioned research
+• We gather intelligence, science and best practice through commissioned research and external input

-• We make sense of and disseminate information through conferences, media and workshops
+• We make sense of and disseminate information through conferences, workshops and the media

 • We explore futures thinking and aspire to drive transformational change